 This course will introduce diagnoses common to the neurological system.
 Neurological interventions, exercise prescription, and treatment progression will be discussed and applied through hands-on lab practice.
 This course will also provide an overview of the neuroanatomy of the CNS and PNS as it relates to the treatment necessary for patients with dysfunctions of these systems.
-Emphasis includes the structures and function of the nervous system, neurophysiological concepts, human growth and development across the lifespan, and neurologic dysfunctions.
+Emphasis includes the structures and function of the neurologic dysfunctions.
 Pediatric and geriatric care will be covered in this course.
 This course meets four (4) hours for lecture and lab.